kevinweber/inline-comments/readme.txt

 = 1.3 =
 * MILESTONE, new feature: Reply to inline comments (this feature is compatible with WP-Ajaxify-Comments).
 * Removed Disqus integration.
+* New feature: Display avatars.
+* New feature: Insert HTML above the list of comments.
 * New feature: Remove form field "Website”.
 * Improvement/fix: Use the first five letters to create the data-incom attribute (instead of just one letter) and, additionally, ensure that no two elements with the same value exist.
 Else it happens that one comment is displayed next to two different headings, like next to h1 and h2.
 (Now a comment will be assigned either to h1 or h2.)
 This improvement removes existing comments that have been assigned to headings from being displayed inline.
 * Improved look of permalink icons.
+* Improved usability for admins: Change URL when tab is switched.
+Now you can send URLs that directly load a specific tab on your options page
 * Fix: When WP-Ajaxify-Comments is enabled and a comment was submitted, and when then the user wants to close the wrapper using the cancel link/cross, the page reloaded.
 That issue is now fixed.

 = 1.2 =